-According to Article 190 of the CFA if offers of fund interests in Italy are carried out in breach of the

-(i) EUR 5,000,000, and (ii) 10% of the offeror's turnover can be applied to the offeror.
+According to Article 190 of the CFA if offers of fund interests in Italy are carried out in breach of the procedure set out under Article 42 and Article 43 of the CFA, an administrative sanction from EUR 30,000 up to the higher of (i) EUR 5,000,000, and (ii) 10% of the offeror's turnover can be applied to the offeror.
 Furthermore, according to Article 190-bis of the CFA, an administrative sanction from EUR 5,000 to EUR 5,000,000 can also be applied to representatives, directors, auditors and employees of the offeror, when the breach is caused by a violation of their duties, upon occurrence of specific circumstances (e.g. their conduct has caused damage to the investors or to the correct functioning of the securities market or has materially affected the offeror's organisation or risk profile).